atsmith3/uart/UART_Implementation_Plan.md

 A bidirectional UART peripheral soft IP with AXI-Lite interface for integration into system bus/NoC architectures.
 Features register-based control, configurable baud rates, and comprehensive verification with Verilator.

+**IMPORTANT:** This implementation plan follows strict development guidelines to ensure quality and maintainability.
+See `DEVELOPMENT_GUIDELINES.md` for detailed process requirements.

 ### Architecture Summary

 - **Protocol:** UART 8N1 (8 data bits, no parity, 1 stop bit)